Women of the Roundtable

 A report due out later this summer will lay out in more detail how the various federal agencies and departments (notably the Departments of Defense and State as well as USAID) intend to implement the specifics of the NAP that have been tasked to them.
 At that point we will have a more substantive understanding of the seriousness of the U.S. intent to fully mainstream the voices and needs of women in peace and security policy making.

-More articles in WMC News & Features by Category: International, Politics, Violence against women
+More articles by Category: International, Politics, Violence against women